NCAA League Spring Weekly Recap

 MINNEAPOLIS

-The Minneapolis baseball and softball teams opened the Minneapolis athletic week on Tuesday this past week when they both got swept in NCAA action against Beloit.
-The Lady Lion softball team lost its game against the Lady Trojans 10-0 and 19-9 while the Lion baseball team lost its games against Beloit 18-3 and 22-7.
-The Minneapolis track teams competed at Concordia on Thursday where the Lion boys finished in 5th place with 57.5 points while the Lady Lions finished in 8th place with 27 points.
+The Minneapolis baseball and softball teams got into NCAA action on Tuesday when they both played Republic County as the Lion baseball team split their NCAA doubleheader against the Buffs, winning the opener 11-9 but falling in the 2nd game 21-11.
+The Lady Lion softball team swept its doubleheader against Republic County winning 15-8 and 15-3.
+The Minneapolis track teams were in action on Tuesday at Ellsworth where the boys finished in 7th place with 32 points while the Lady Lions finished in 8th place with 41 points.

 REPUBLIC COUNTY